codalab/worksheets-examples/01-nli/README.md

-# Tutorial 01: Natural Language Inference
+# Tutorial: Natural Language Inference

 --------------------------------------------------------------------------------

 **Estimated Time:** 30 minutes

-This tutorial provides a realistic example of how to use CodaLab to run eperiments on a natural language processing task.
+This tutorial shows you how to use CodaLab to run and manage your experimental development cycle on a real natural language processing task.

 In particular, we will focus on the task of *natural language inference*, where given two sentences A and B, the goal is to determine whether A entails B, A contradicts B, or A is neutral with respect to B.  For example, the